opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/meta_expression.rst

     * Expression pattern.
 Use ``X`` to represent the field(s).
     * yes
   * * Fields
     * Fields where the meta expression will be applied.
-Click on the plus ``+`` sign next to the drop-down menu to add another field on which the meta expression will be applied.
+Click on the + icon next to the drop-down menu to add another field on which the meta expression will be applied.
     * yes